macdao/moscow/README.md

                 .get("bar-id");
 ```

-`{port}` is very special because it will be replaced with real port before assertion.
+`{port}` is special as it will be replaced by real port before assertion.

 ### Necessity Mode

-Sometimes you only care part of response body which means it's not necessary that the response body as same as contract exactly.
-For example Spring will return something like this when 401:
+Not all the response body is necessary.
+For example, Spring returns the followings for 401 response:

 ```json
 {